2 Weekly overview

 • To consider ethical guidelines when conducting research.

-• To apply your knowledge about psychological measurement.
+• To apply your knowledge about psychological measurement when evaluating a shyness scale.

 To do outside the lab

-• Complete the good measurement activities (see Chapter 14).
-Deadline: Thursday, 26 October, noon.
+• Complete the good measurement assignment.
+Deadline: Thursday, 24 October, 3pm.

 Content

-Optional Chapter 16 showcases a couple of interference examples from the University of Nottingham.
+Chapter 22 showcases a couple of interference examples from the University of Nottingham.

 Learning objectives